 Track Chair, Master of Urban Design

-Stefan Gruber is a registered architect and the Lucian and Rita Caste Assistant Professor in Architecture and Urban Design.
+Stefan Gruber is a registered architect and Associate Professor in the Carnegie Mellon School of Architecture.
 He serves as Track Chair of the Master of Urban Design (MUD) program.

 His work spans architectural design, urbanism and research with a particular focus on spatial practices and the political as articulated through the negotiation of top-down planning and bottom-up transformations of cities.
 Recent projects investigate our shifting notions of ownership, incited through new technologies and practices of commoning, and the reclaiming of the economies of sharing.
 His work explores emerging spaces and communities performing beyond the dichotomy of private and public.

 Stefan previously taught at the Academy of Fine Arts Vienna from 2006 to 2016, where he directed the platform for Geography, Landscape and Cities.
 As the deputy head of the Institute for Art and Architecture from 2007 to 2011, he developed and implemented the school’s new B.Arch and M.Arch curricula.